Level 6, 11 – 31 York Street

 Sydney NSW 2000 Australia

-Cassie Zhou graduated from PE just over 2 years ago, and her professional life has grown in leaps and bounds.
+When Cassie Zhou graduated from PE, her professional life grew in leaps and bounds.

 Having proven her technical proficiency, and demonstrated skills that helped her to stand out from the crowd, Cassie was offered a job at PE upon completion of her internship.
 Her situation isn’t uncommon – more than 1 in 3 PE students are offered a role with their host company upon completion of their internship.